dotnet/csharplang/proposals/yield-in-try-catch.md

 ### Preserve catch in Dispose paths

 The `Dispose` method could include mirroring both `catch` and `finally` blocks.
-This would allow the `catch` block to be executed in `Dispose` when `finally` blocks threw an exceptoin.
-The approach for this would be to do the followng.
+This would allow the `catch` block to be executed in `Dispose` when `finally` blocks threw an exception.
+The approach for this would be to do the following.

 For every `catch` block where the `try` has a nested `try / finally` with `yield`: